muqtadirlawal/Streamline_Logistics/README.md

 - [Project Scope](#project-scope)
 - [Insights and Recommendations](#insights-and-recommendations)

+## Business Introduction
+Streamline Logistics Solutions is a distinguished veteran of the supply chain and logistics industry with over two decades of proven expertise.
+They have built their reputation through an unwavering commitment to exceptional service, delivering a diverse range of products nationwide with remarkable speed and reliability.

+As a top player in the industry, they have established themselves as a critical pillar of dependability, offering businesses and consumers a transportation partner they can trust implicitly.
+Their operational model ensures that every shipment is handled with precision and care, transforming logistical challenges into seamless experiences.

+Yet, despite their impressive track record of success and continued growth, they now confront an operational challenge that demands innovative strategic solutions.
+This challenge represents an opportunity to further elevate their already stellar service excellence, pushing the boundaries of what is possible in logistics management.

 ## Business Problem
 Streamline Logistics Solutions encounter several pressing challenges within their order fulfillment process, namely:
 - Mounting Order Backlogs: Their current routing and resource allocation processes have led to a growing backlog of orders.
 This situation is compromising delivery timelines and diminishing customer satisfaction.